JackoWill/Frontend-Mentor-QR-code-component/README.md

 - Solution URL: [Add solution URL here](https://www.frontendmentor.io/solutions/qr-code-component-5Y1nV8Ffrf)
 - Live Site URL: [Add live site URL here](https://symphonious-shortbread-5bc2ab.netlify.app/)

-## My process

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid

-### What I learned

-I learned by using grid I could center the whole card on the page and also setting the image to max-width: 100% would shrink it to fit the container.

-### Continued development

-I would like to get better using Flexbox and CSS Grid and when to use them and why.

 ## Author